General

 The Club Office role includes editing the Club's monthly magazine,

-membership records and new member applications, bookkeeping and
+maintaining membership records and handling new member applications,

-events planning and organisation, CRB liaison, overseas affiliates
+and support, events planning and organisation, CRB liaison, overseas

 Office contacts